 - Suggesting re-ordering, addition or removal of chapters

 - Suggesting any significant areas of text that could be removed.

 Copyediting is where your editor will start to focus on the text in more detail.
 You’ll work closely with your editor to make your book as good as it can be.

 Proofreading is the final step in the editing of your book.
 It’s the final check for errors by an editor or proofreader who has not previously read the book.
 This provides a fresh set of eyes.

-Initially your editor will receive your manuscript and take a few days to go over it.
-Your editor will then discuss your manuscript with you and ask if you have any particular areas of concern; for example, would you like more headings added, or is there a chapter that you think could be shorter?
+Initially, once one of our editors receives your manuscript, they will take a few days to go over it.
+Your book editor will then discuss your manuscript with you and ask if you have any particular areas of concern; for example, would you like more headings added, or is there a chapter that you think could be shorter?

-Next, your editor will provide a small sample edit for you to consider, usually of around five to ten pages.
-The purpose of this short edit is to establish that you are happy with the level of changes being made to your book, before the book is edited in its entirety.
+Next, one of our book editors will provide a small sample edit for you to consider, usually of around five to ten pages.
+The purpose of this short edit is to establish that you are happy with the level of changes being made to your book before the book is edited in its entirety.
 Most of the time our self-publishers are very happy with the edit sample, but occasionally they request that more or fewer changes be made – which is precisely why we do the sample edit.

 The edit is done in Microsoft Word, with changes ‘tracked’.
 This is a feature that allows you to see all the changes that we have made, and for us to see any changes that you make.
 You will receive more information about this when the completed edit is sent back to you.